mbnmoeini/digital-voice-assistant-in-car/README.md

 # In-vehicle AI-driven Digital Voice Assistant
+Mobina Moeini <sup>1</sup>, Rouhollah Ahmadian <sup>1</sup>, Mehdi Ghatee <sup>1</sup>
+<sup>1</sup>Amirkabir University of Technology

+## Project Overview

 Welcome to the Digital Voice Command Recognition System in-car project!
 This repository hosts the source code and resources for a voice command recognition system that utilizes machine learning and natural language processing techniques to identify car-related commands from the audio input.

-## Project Overview

 The Voice Command Recognition System aims to recognize and classify commands from audio recordings.
 The system can distinguish between various predefined commands, such as opening doors, windows, or Bluetooth connections, controlling the steering wheel, and more.
 The project utilizes a combination of natural language processing (NLP) and machine learning (ML) techniques to achieve accurate and reliable command recognition.

 ## Dataset